-Comprise external costs incurred in connection with the sale and purchase of the group's shares, including the IPO.
+Comprise external costs incurred in connection with the sale and purchase of the group's shares, including the IPO on 20 October 2021.
 The company has deemed these costs to constitute a special item, as they fall outside the company's normal course of business.